History of Goa: Relations with neighboring powers

-In 1595 there first appeared in Indian waters ships of the Dutch United East India Company (Dutch: Vereenigde Oostindische Compagnie).
+In 1595 there first appeared in Indian waters ships of the Dutch United East India Company (Dutch: Vereenigde Oostindische Compagnie or VOC).
 Until then, for almost a century, the Portuguese had managed to keep secret their "more detailed information about India," especially their "priceless Portuguese navigation maps".
 Yet Jan Huygen van Linschoten, who had worked in Goa, in 1592 came away with the coveted knowledge which "taught the Dutch how to use the monsoon winds to their best advantage."
 Also unfortunately for Portugal, Spain had initiated the Iberian Union, which united the two countries.
 Additionally, the Dutch and the Spanish were then fighting their Eighty Years' War.
 In 1600 against Goa the Dutch allied with regional Muslim forces (the Sultanate of Bijapur); then the Dutch made war on Goa.
 The long-term result of these hostilities was the undoing of Portuguese naval dominion in the Indian Ocean and a loss of its preeminence in sea trade.
 In 1603 and 1639, the city was blockaded by Dutch fleets, though never captured.
+The Dutch East India Company were defeated at the Travancore–Dutch War, which stifled their influence in the region.